grongierisc/iris-dollar-list/README.md

  * Embedded Python do not support $list.
  * The native API version do not support embedded $list in $list.

 This is a work in progress.
-For now it only support the parsing of $list with recursive $list.
+For now, it only support embedded $list in $list, int and string.

-The next step is to make it work for writing $list.
+WIP float,decimal,double

-This module is available on Pypi :
+  **This module is available on Pypi :**

 ```sh
 pip3 install iris-dollar-list